 St. Stephen the Martyr is proud of its unique identity as a faith-based Catholic school.
 We teach Christian values through a Catholic lens while also providing sacramental preparation for students who are members of the Church.
 Our education provides the competencies necessary for knowledgeable and excelling Christian servant leaders to impact the world.
 We invoke God’s name in prayer first thing in the morning, throughout the day and upon dismissal.

 1st - 8th graders attend Mass twice a week, assisting in the liturgy, and our Kindergartners attend Mass once a week, beginning in October.
 Students are active in Catholic devotions including Adoration, Eucharistic Benediction & Exposition, and The Stations of the Cross.
 The Sacrament of Reconciliation is offered to students throughout the school year.
 Our priests regularly visit classrooms and help with faith formation

 Students in our Early Childhood programs engage in faith formation through our Catechesis of the Good Shepherd program and K-8 students are taught the Theology of the Body curriculum.
 Our Catholic Identity Committee meets quarterly to review Catholic Identity goals.
-In 2019-2020, the committee focused on creating additional opportunities for students to participate in service projects.
-Our students have participated in over 50 service projects since 2019.

 Our before and after school care program, KidZone, is available for TK-8th grade students.
 Learn more.

 Many students and parents enjoy not worrying about what to wear each morning!
 Our TK-8th grade students wear uniforms, while our Preschool & PreK students wear comfortable play clothes of their choice.
 Learn more about our dress code.